Casualties uncertain after Marshall Fire tears through Colorado: ‘There were people who would not evacuate’ - NewsBreak

 With gusts reaching at least 105 mph, the winds — paired with extremely dry conditions — sparked two significant fires in the county.
 The Middle Fork Fire was reported just before 10:30 a.m. near North Foothills Highway and Middle Fork Road, but it was attacked quickly and under monitoring by late afternoon with no structures were reported lost, Pelle said.

 The Marshall Fire was reported just after 11 a.m. at South Foothills Highway and Marshall Road.
 It grew and spread quickly throughout the day, reaching around 1,600 acres by 5 p.m.
-Mandatory evacuations were issued in Louisville, Superior and unincorporated Boulder County.No reported deaths in devastating Colorado wildfire, but up to 1,000 homes destroyed
+Mandatory evacuations were issued in Louisville, Superior and unincorporated Boulder County.Live updates: 580+ homes destroyed by Marshall Fire, evacuation orders continue

 “This was a horrific event,” Pelle said.
 He said the fire was consuming football-field lengths in seconds, with some responders saying they had never seen anything like it.